opensvc/docs.opensvc.com/source/storage.ibmdsflashcopy.rst

     The last resync occured less than 'sync_max_delay' minutes ago.

 :command:`warn`
-    The last replication occured more than ‘sync_max_delay’ minutes ago.
+    *  The last replication occured more than ‘sync_max_delay’ minutes ago.

-:command:`down`
-    Device are in a unexpected state or not present in the flash copy persistent pair list.
+    *  Device are in a unexpected state or not present in the flash copy persistent pair list.

 Service configuration
 =====================